1emvr/HexaneC2-pre-alpha/README.md

 ## Overview:
 Compilation of publicly available resources with minimal UI/UX features.
 A good portion of the code is derived from https://github.com/HavocFramework/Havoc.

 The idea is to lay the groundwork for custom implementations and experiment with new features later on.
+Rather than being a feature rich user experience, Hexane is meant to be used as the base for research.
 This is not a production-ready C2 and I do not recommend using it in any real environments.

 There are plenty of IOCs that are intrinsic to the methods applied (if you know them, you can change it) and network communication is completely naked at the moment.